karttur/soil-spectro/_posts/2022/2022-09-19-spectrodata-OSSL4ML06-mlmodel02.markdown

 	<a href="../../images/oc_usda.c729_w.pct_RandForRegr-model_feat-imp.png">
   <img src="../../images/oc_usda.c729_w.pct_RandForRegr-model_feat-imp.png" alt="image">
   </a>
   <a href="../../images/oc_usda.c729_w.pct_RandForRegr-model_tt-result.png">
   <img src="../../images/oc_usda.c729_w.pct_RandForRegr-model_tt-result.png" alt="image">
   </a>
 	<a href="../../images/oc_usda.c729_w.pct_RandForRegr-model_kfold-result.png">
   <img src="../../images/oc_usda.c729_w.pct_RandForRegr-model_kfold-result.png" alt="image">
   </a>
 	<figcaption>Figure 2.
 The four single plot types that can be generated from the module OSSL_mlmodel; top row: permutation importance and feature/coefficient importance; bottom row: train-test prediction evaluation and kfold prediction evaluation.</figcaption>
 </figure>

-That there are 4 options for individual plots leads to the multi-plots having a maximum of 4 columns - being the 4 possible individual plots.
+That there are 4 options for individual plots lead to the multi-plots having a maximum of 4 columns - being the 4 possible individual plots.
 The rows in a multi-plot are defined by the input items of the modelling; for single feature multi-plots the number of rows equals the number of regressors to be tested; for single regressor multi-plots the number of rows equals the number of target features to be modelled.
 The columns to include in the multi-plots are then defined using the following code words:

 - permutationImportance
 - featureInportance